Alex-42-AI/Graphs-and-Trees/README.md

 19) combining two graphs into one (addition);
 20) representing the graph (\_\_str__ and \_\_repr__).

-All graphs also have methods for adding a node to already present nodes, connecting a node to already present nodes and disconnecting a node from already present nodes, but they're implemented differently in undirected graps and directed graphs.
+All graphs also have methods for adding a node to already present nodes, connecting a node to already present nodes, disconnecting a node from already present nodes and returning the subgraph of the one via a given set of nodes, but they're implemented differently in undirected graps and directed graphs.

 In file UndirectedPath.py are implemented class Link for an undirected link and the undirected graph classes.